 Your computer needs an internal or external wireless network adapter.
 To see if your computer has a wireless network adapter, do the following:

-The adapters installed in your computer are listed.
+The adapters installed in your computer are listed here.

-Public wireless networks are convenient, but if they are not properly secured, connecting to one might be risky.
+Public wireless networks are convenient, but if they're not properly secured, connecting to one might be risky.
 Whenever possible, only connect to wireless networks that require a network security key or have some other form of security, such as a certificate.
 The information sent over such networks is encrypted, which can help protect your computer from unauthorized access.
-In the list of available wireless networks, each network is labeled as either security-enabled or unsecured.
-If you do connect to a network that is not secure, be aware that someone with the right tools can see everything that you do, including the websites you visit, the documents you work on, and the user names and passwords you use.
-You should not work on documents or visit websites that contain personal information, such as your bank records, while you are connected to that network.
+In the list of available wireless networks, each unsecured network is labeled.
+If you do connect to a network that's not secure, be aware that someone with the right tools can see everything that you do, including the websites you visit, the files you send and receive, and the user names and passwords you use.
+You should not send and receive documents or visit websites that contain personal information, such as your bank records, while you're connected to an unsecured network.

-If you've connected to the network before, make sure your computer is in range of the network (no more than 150 feet [46 meters] indoors and 300 feet [92 meters] outdoors for 802.11b and 802.11g hardware and no more than 50 feet [15 meters] indoors and 100 feet [30 meters] outdoors for 802.11a hardware), the router or access point is turned on (if you have access to the router or access point), and the wireless switch on your computer is turned on.
+If you've connected to the network before, make sure your computer is within range of the network, the router or access point is turned on (if you have access to the router or access point), and the wireless switch on your computer is turned on.
 (Not all computers have a switch; if yours does, it's typically located on the front or side of the computer.)
-If you have not connected to the network, broadcasting might be turned off and you might have to manually add the network.
-To add a network that is not broadcasting, follow these steps:
+If you haven't connected to the network, broadcasting might be turned off and you might have to manually add the network.
+To add a network that isn't broadcasting, follow these steps:

-Click Manually connect to a wireless network, and then type the network information.
+Click Unnamed Network, and then type the network information.